Supreme Court says warrant necessary for phone location data

 The US Supreme Court has ruled in favor of digital privacy.

-In a 5-4 decision on Friday the justices decided that police need warrants to gather phone location data as evidence for

-trials.
-The Supreme Court reversed and remanded the Sixth Circuit court's decision.
+In a 5-4 decision on Friday the justices said that police need warrants to gather phone location data as evidence for trials.
+That reversed and remanded a decision by the Sixth Circuit Court of Appeals.

 Carpenter v.
 United States is the first case about phone location data that the Supreme Court has ruled on.
 That makes it a landmark decision regarding how law enforcement agencies can use technology as they build cases.
 The court heard arguments in the case on Nov.
 29.